hujhax/austin-improv-wiki/Troupes/Girltrap.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Simply....we rule.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Simply....we rule.

 ## More Information
 * [The troupe's web site.](http://girltrap.wordpress.com/)